Bridging the Knowledge Gap on Digital Clinical Measures: A Technology Partner’s Perspective on ‘The Playbook’

 Figure 1 - Order matters when implementing digital measures in clinical research.

 In this industry, it’s clear that we must have a foundational language around digital measures.
 The Playbook authors do a great job of clarifying the difference between concepts and measures, providing several examples of developing “measures that matter to patients” in the context of connected sensors.
 As a bonus, we also learn that a measure is both a noun and a verb!

 This is where most people incorrectly start the discussion.
 The term “technologies” refers to the hardware (wearable or sensor) and/or accompanying software.
 Many ActiGraph clients ask about the “device” when referring to the technology; The Playbook gives us good reasons to avoid that term (hint: FDA uses the word “device” for something else).
 Technology selection involves defining specification requirements and understanding the benefits versus risks of using the technology.
-We’re reminded of the importance of security and privacy and that the FDA doesn’t necessarily give clear guidelines on how to account for those aspects of technology selection.
+We’re reminded of the importance of security and privacy.
 Technologies often come with privacy agreements and End User License Agreements (EULAs) which, when utilizing a connected device, present an immediate risk.
 This requires some diligence, which is why it’s important to have a technology partner like ActiGraph to help navigate this area.
 Most providers in this space leverage a technology ecosystem that consists of the sensor, algorithms, and a patient data platform.
 These components are crucial for proper execution, but they must be understood and properly vetted.